Covert learning and disclosure: Introduction

-Finally, I characterize receiver-optimal structures (Proposition~\ref{prop:receiver-optimal}).
-These take a simple form: only the very best news (that is: claiming that the state is high with probability $1$) is considered credible, while all inconclusive news are fully unverifiable.
-Every structure of this form is receiver-optimal because it incentivizes (perfect) information acquisition on the part of the sender, which she then fully reveals in equilibrium.
+Finally, I characterize structures that lead to full information provision in equilibrium (\Cref{prop:full-info}).
+These are receiver-optimal, provided that the receiver values information about the state.
+They take a simple form: only the very best news (that is: claiming that the state is equal to $1$ with certainty) is considered credible, while all inconclusive news is fully unverifiable.
+Every structure of this kind incentivizes perfect information acquisition by the sender, which she then fully reveals in equilibrium.